davidnoah/clearbit-challenge/README.md

 1. `git clone` this project
 2. Navigate to directory
+3. Create `.env` file at the root level of the app and add all necessary keys
 3. Run `yarn install` or `npm install`
 4. Run `bundle install`
 5. Run `rackup`